In order to keep our facilities in tip-top shape, we ask that guests follow some simple rules and guidelines when visiting.

 (Odo-ban and swiffer are found in the cleaning closet)

-RRSRC shares a 1400 acre land trust with our neighbors For the Love of Children Outdoor Education Center (FLOC OEC) and Friends Wilderness Center (FWC).
+RRSRC shares a 1400 acre land trust with our neighbors Friends Wilderness Center (FWC).
 Our sister community, Still Point Mountain Retreat (SPMR) is immediately adjacent to Rolling Ridge Foundation land, on the eastern border.
-Each of these groups has designated boundaries and facilities, though hiking is permitted throughout the entire foundation and SPMR lands.
-Please be mindful and respectful of our neighbors as you hike or camp.
-If you are interested in using amenities at FLOC OEC, FWC or SPMR, please contact them directly to make arrangements.
+Each of these groups has designated boundaries and facilities, though hiking is permitted throughout the entire Conservancy and SPMR lands.
+Please be mindful and respectful of our neighbors as you hike or bike.
+If you are interested in using amenities at FWC or SPMR, please contact them directly to make arrangements.